survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 - Maintain configuration within multiple files for each environment and point webpack to each through the `--config` parameter, sharing configuration through module imports.
 - Push configuration to a library, which you then consume.
 Examples: [webpack-config-plugins](https://github.com/namics/webpack-config-plugins), [Neutrino](https://neutrino.js.org/), [webpack-blocks](https://www.npmjs.com/package/webpack-blocks).
 - Push configuration to a tool.
 Examples: [create-react-app](https://www.npmjs.com/package/create-react-app), [kyt](https://www.npmjs.com/package/kyt), [nwb](https://www.npmjs.com/package/nwb).
-- Maintain all configuration within a single file and branch there and rely on the `--env` parameter.
+- Maintain all configuration within a single file and branch there and rely on the `--mode` parameter.
 The approach is explained in detail later in this chapter.

 My preferred approach is to compose webpack configuration out of smaller functions that I put together.
 The development of this book motivated the direction as it gives you something you can approach piece-wise while giving you a small API over webpack configuration and related techniques.